 If, in a subsequent period, the amount of the estimated impairment loss increases or decreases because of an event occurring after the impairment was recognised, the previously recognised impairment loss is increased or reduced by adjusting the allowance account.
-If a write-off is later recovered, the recovery is credited to other expenses in the statement profit or loss and other comprehensive income.
+If a write-off is later recovered, the recovery is credited to other expenses in profit or loss.